bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 engine such as libFuzzer to more easily span the space of test cases by jumping out of local maxima, and is a very useful tool in ensuring the completeness of our compiler testing.
-We should continue to develop this and other Wasm-level mutators in the future to improve our fuzzing effectiveness.
+We should continue to develop this and other fuzzing-related ideas and projects: additional fuzz targets (for specific parts of the compiler), additional mutators, additional modes or options for our test-case generator `wasm-smith`, etc.

 ## Formal Verification